 From the first floor living area, patio door open onto a cedar clad balcony with fabulous views over the Tweed Valley to the Cheviot Hills beyond.
 An additional timber decked patio area to the side of the house provides an outside dining area and barbecue for summer dining ‘al fresco'.
-The attractive garden is fully-enclosed (providing the gate is shut) providing a large, safe area for children and dogs.

 The house is well-equipped for younger guests with a pool table and numerous toys and games.
 Cots and a stair gate are available on request.